Lindsey Stirling: Instruments

 Stirling uses a variety of violins depending on her performance.
 For live performances, she mostly uses Yamaha SV-250 Silent Violin Pro and Luis and Clark "Nero" carbon fiber acoustic violin.
-Stirling has been using the Yamaha Electric Violin since 2000, and the Luis and Clark violin was made famous after she used it in her cover version of "Radioactive" with Pentatonix in 2013.
-For studio recording, Stirling uses an early-1900s Ernst Heinrich Roth "Roth" acoustic violin most of the time and her Yamaha silent violin for an extremely clean sound.
+Stirling has been using the Yamaha electric violin since 2000, and the Luis and Clark violin became famous after she used it for her cover version of "Radioactive" with Pentatonix in 2013.
+For studio recording, Stirling uses an early-1900s Ernst Heinrich Roth "Roth" acoustic violin most of the time and her Yamaha Silent violin for an extremely clean sound.
 Before using the "Nero", Stirling used her "Roth" during live performances.
 However, she stopped using the "Roth" live because she was sweating so much during the show.
-Stirling also owns three more violins which are a $40 eBay violin "Ingrid", a purple Wood Viper Violin "Viper" and a Yamaha Silent Violin "Steampunk".
-"Steampunk" is her first ever electric violin, and "Ingrid" is used for dangerous stunts in her music videos.
+Stirling also owns three other violins: a $40 eBay violin "Ingrid", a purple Wood Viper violin "Viper" and a Yamaha Silent violin "Steampunk".
+"Steampunk" was her first electric violin, and "Ingrid" is used for dangerous stunts in her music videos.

 In an interview in August 2016 with Strings Magazine, Stirling stated that Yamaha electric violins are her "weapon of choice" while the "Roth" she calls Excalibur is her favorite.
 In 2020, Stirling joined Reverb to talk through her five favorite violins including David Bowie, her crossbow violin.
-In a 2022 video uploaded to TikTok, Stirling showed fans all of her current violins.
+In a 2022 video uploaded to TikTok, Stirling showed fans all of her violins.